How Old Do You Have to Be to Open a Bank Account

 Type of Institution

 - Traditional Bank: Traditional banks offer name recognition and convenience.
-It's easy to find a local branch and speak with a banker in person if issues arise.
-However, these accounts tend to charge fees and have few rewards.
+Plus, it's easy to find a local branch and speak with a banker in person if issues arise.
+However, their accounts tend to charge fees and have few rewards.

 Example: Bank of America